:max_bytes(150000):strip_icc()/LIQUORS-8-best-beer-fridges-4843889-02cbfd9ce7d5444bad0e5e4b9fa14523.jpg)

 Doesn't have a temperature display

-Danby’s compact beer fridge design is ideal for those habitating small spaces.
+Danby’s compact beer fridge design is ideal for those who live in an apartment or whose kitchen space is at a premium.
 At a slim 23.6 x 15 x 34.4 inches, the freestanding fridge can hold an impressive 36 bottles of wine, with 3.3 feet of cooling space.
 The metal shelves can be removed and reconfigured for wine bottles, soda bottles, or tall beer cans.

 The double-paned glass door protects the fridge's contents from harmful UV rays, plus the fridge’s light and temperature levels can be controlled via a sensitive digital control panel.
-The temperature range is an impressive 43 to 57℉.
+The temperature range is an impressive 43 to 57 degrees F, but we wished this had a temperature display.

 Note stylish design features such as an energy-efficient, blue LED light that illuminates your favorite beverage, attractive black wire shelving, and a recessed, pocket-style door handle.
-This fridge caters to both lefties and righties, as the reversible door hinge can be adjusted to both right- and left-handed opening (which is also convenient if you need to match the fridge door to your cabinets).
+This fridge caters to both lefties and righties, as the reversible door hinge can be adjusted to both right- and left-handed openings.
+Reversible door openings are really helpful if you need to match the fridge door to your cabinets, so there's no weird awkwardness around opening doors onto each other.

 Related: The Best Beer Glasses